Is tap water sustaining us, or is there a better alternative?

 Chlorine is used to disinfect the water from harmful bacteria and organisms.
-Think swimming pools, and the experience of bathing in them.
-Of course, the amount of chlorine that is contained within swimming pools, is not the same level as what would be in water.
+Think swimming pools and the experience of bathing in them.
+Of course, the amount of chlorine that is contained within swimming pools is not the same level as what would be in the water.
 Or is it?

-There is 0.5/1 mg chlorine per litre added to drinking water within the UK, and typically 3mg per litre in swimming pools.
-This is therefore three times the amount of chlorine in water.
+There is 0.5/1 mg chlorine per liter added to drinking water within the UK, and typically 3mg per liter in swimming pools.
+This is therefore three times the amount of chlorine in the water.

 Instances have happened however when that level precedes the recommended amount, and in Derbyshire over 8mg/l of chlorine seeped into waterways.

 The WHO recommends no more than 5mg/l but that is suggested to be observed in far lower concentrations.